 If your child ends up joining a guild (as discussed before) and progresses to the later levels of the game, they will discover the importance of playing on a team, taking direction & criticism and paying attention.
 The higher-level encounters - especially the 25-man instances - require a lot of coordination and talent to win.
 There are instances that every member must survive and do their job in order to succeed.
 Every member of the group needs to know their primary role and what to do in contingencies.
 Every member has to start the raid with all the items they need for the session such as potions and (special) equipment.
 I played organized sports in high school, and I can attest that the need to practice and learn group coordination is no less important when playing WoW.
 There are no spectators in a raid group and nobody sits on the bench.

 The tools included with the game for using the auction house are good, but another nice feature World of Warcraft offers is an extendable user interface.
 That is, players can install add-ons (generally written by other players) that make actions they do easier or track those actions.
-One of these add-ons, called Auctioneer, will scan through the items in the action house and make a local database of what it finds and the prices it sees at that moment.
+Find one of the many add-ons for tracking the items you see at your local auction house.
+Several of these create a local database of the prices it sees at that moment.
 Over time, repeatedly allowing this add-on to scan the auction house will give the player a good idea of the maximum and minimum prices for the items that have been seen.
 This is one of the most downloaded and used add-ons in the game.
-The web-site for the add-on's developer is AuctioneerAddOn.com There is also a web site, WoWEcon that is dedicated to tracking the prices of auctions for all the servers in the game.
+There is also a website, WoWuction that is dedicated to tracking the prices of auctions for all the servers in the game.
 Everyone, once they get to level 20 or so, will need to deal with the auction house for some items.
 Because of Blizzard's way of making what could be tedious instead be fun and easy, players find this diversion at least a little entertaining.

 Mathematics & Online Research

-While it won't be necessary in the early levels, eventually every player begins to wonder if they are getting all they can out of their characters.
+While it won't be necessary for the early levels, eventually every player begins to wonder if they are getting all they can out of their characters.
 Perhaps they've noticed another player of the same class doing noticeably more (or less) damage than they are (assuming they are a damage-dealing class) or the other players have a talent they didn't choose to put talent points in themselves.
 When this happens, the player usually turns to one of the many online websites dedicated to discussing their class and the game mechanics in general.
-One of my favorites when I played was the forums at Elitist Jerks (which seems to have since disappeared).
+One of my favorites, when I played, was the forums at Elitist Jerks (which seems to have since disappeared).